sparshpnd23/Amazon-EKS/README.md

  ![](/eksproject/done.png)

-Now that our Ghost Architecture is launched, we can access it & use it -
+Now that our Ghost Architecture is launched, we can access it using the DNS & use it -

 ![](/eksproject/gh.jpg)